 A study was done nationally that surveyed women who had a Breast Augmentation done and 3 principal questions were asked.
 The questions asked were (1) what is your overall satisfaction?, (2) how do your implants feel?, and (3) how do your implants look?.
-For two out of the three of those questions, women with silicone and saline implants tied.
+For two out of the three of those questions, women with silicone and saline implants tied for breast augmentation silicone vs saline.

 Where did we saw a difference was in the question, How do your implants feel? where women who had silicone rated significantly higher numbers.
 It is no surprise that silicone implants ranked higher in how they feel, and tied on the overall satisfaction and the look of them.